 Linens and Laundry

 The University does not supply towels, washcloths, linens, blankets, or pillows.
-Coin- and Commodore Card-operated washers and dryers are provided for campus residents in all residential areas at no cost.
+Washers and dryers are provided for campus residents in all residential areas at no cost.
 Washer and dryer use is for on-campus residents only.

 Loss of Property/Insurance Coverage

 Every student is responsible for his/her/their own property and should consider obtaining personal coverage or having coverage under his/her/their parent’s homeowner’s policy for items brought to campus.
 Coverage should include both losses of University property and losses of property owned by others, that a student may cause.